aws-samples/http-api-aws-fargate-cdk/README.md

 ## Testing the Http Api

-Take a note of the EC2 ip address along with the Http Api endpoints of the Book Service and Author Service.
+Take a note of the EC2 ip address along with the Http Api endpoints of the Book Service and Author Service as shown in Fig 6.
 Using the Cloud9 terminal run the following commands:
 ```bash
 cd ~/environment/http-api-aws-fargate-cdk/
 export EC2_IP_ADDRESS=x.x.x.x